ThePatShea/media-aggregator-for-university-clubs/README.md

-Campus Bubble - Product 1: Media aggregator for university clubs
+Media aggregator for university clubs